 Breakfast at Otaru Fish Market

-Being a port town, no trip to Otaru is complete without having your fill of fresh caught seafood on rice (kaisendon).
-The best place for a fresh bowl is of course the morning markets.
-Rinyu Asaichi (鱗友朝市) opens the earliest at 4am but there’s another one just across the Otaru station called Sankaku Market (小樽三角市場) and only 10 minutes from Sonia Hotel where we’re at.
+Being a port town, no trip to Otaru is complete without having your fill of freshly caught seafood on rice (kaisendon).
+The best place for a fresh bowl is, of course, the morning markets.
+Rinyu Asaichi (鱗友朝市) opens the earliest at 4AM but there’s another one just across the Otaru Station called Sankaku Market (小樽三角市場) and only 10 minutes from Sonia Hotel where we’re at.

-*Pro-tip: If you find the kaisendon stores too crowded within the market, check out the shops right outside which are usually less crowded, slightly cheaper bowls and their fish are just as fresh!
+*Pro-tip: If you find the kaisendon stores too crowded within the market, check out the shops right outside which are usually less crowded, slightly cheaper, and their fish are just as fresh!